-How Much Should I Charge for a Tattoo Design?
+How Much Should a Tattoo Artist Charge for a Design?

 What Goes Into Design Costs?